laurabejder/OPMs-and-Universities/README.md

 https://github.com/HigherEdData/Outsourcing-Online-Education

-The file [filename] is based on their data set but we have collected new rounds of data which are also included in the file.
+The file [filename] is based on their dataset but we have collected new rounds of data which are also included in the file.

+We filed a new round of FOIA requests to the universities in the original data and as a result of the responses, we have added new partnerships between universities and online program managers.

+### Updating the data

+### Cleaning the data